OSU president dogged by Strauss sex abuse scandal announces retirement

 The president of Ohio State University, which has been grappling with allegations that it failed to protect hundreds of male athletes and students from a sexual predator, announced Thursday that he is retiring next year.

-Michael V. Drake, who is 69, made no mention of the Dr. Richard Strauss scandal in his statement and instead touted his accomplishments like imposing a freeze on tuition hikes and boosting student aid during his five-year tenure.
+Michael V. Drake, 69, made no mention of the Dr. Richard Strauss scandal in his parting statement and instead touted his accomplishments such as imposing a freeze on tuition hikes and boosting student aid during his five-year tenure.
 He said he will continue teaching at the university.

-“Brenda and I are blessed to be part of the incredible Buckeye community,” said Drake, referring to his wife.
-“The work being done at this university through teaching, learning, research, creative expression, community engagement and leading-edge partnerships is unprecedented in our 150-year history.”
+“Brenda and I are blessed to be part of the incredible Buckeye community,” Drake said, referring to his wife.
+“The work being done at this university through teaching, learning, research, creative expression, community engagement and leading-edge partnerships is unprecedented in our 150 year history.”

-“Ohio State has enjoyed record successes in several of our most important strategic markers and has tremendous momentum,” said Drake.
+“Ohio State has enjoyed record successes in several of our most important strategic markers and has tremendous momentum,” he said.

 Word of Drake’s departure came a week after one of his chief advisers, Chris Culley, announced he was leaving his post as senior vice president and general counsel for a position at Georgetown University.